putnich/SiMelo/README.md

   * with qgrams method
   * with Jaccard coefficient

- The dataset used contains 17 instances, with compositions by Bach versus Mozart, as their style and epoch is opposed in music theory and practise.
+The dataset contains 17 instances, with compositions by Bach versus Mozart, as their style and epoch is opposed in music theory and practise.

 All melodies were transcribed to letter-duration notation.
 Also, the sheets are for violin, not for pianos, since accords make computability less possible.
 Sheets can be found at (8notes, 2017).

-With the distances of melodies from dataset, clustering was a good choise forrecognition analysis, since the prediction is not posible without bigger dataset.
+With the distances of melodies from dataset, clustering was a good choise for recognition analysis, since the prediction is not possible without bigger dataset.

 Three clustering methods were used:
   * Hierarchical clustering
   * K-means clustering
   * K-medoids clustering

-The overall conclusion is that simple directed graphs are good at clustering by author, while LCS method can quite accurately divide melodies by type, tact and style.
+The overall conclusion is that simple directed graphs are good at clustering by author, while LCS method can quite accurately divide melodies by author, type, tact and style.

 # Data
 Melodies are divided as follows: